UWASL/Draconis/README.md

         ./run_bfshell.sh -f controller.txt

 The controller may need to be modified to match the switch ports, MAC addresses and IP addresses of the target cluster

+### DPDK Deployment

+This section applies to the deployment of the DPDK Backend, Client as well as Draconis-DPDK-Server.
+The Makefile provided within Draconis_DPDK/ has sample commands to build each of these applications.
+After copying over the folder to the target machine, modify the Makefile to uncomment the relevane lines and then run the following commands:

+        export $RTE_SDK=$PATH_TO_DPDK_18
+        sudo -E make

+This should build the relevant Draconis binary (depending on the Makefile modifications) within Draconis_DPDK/build/